 Studies published since then have reported inconsistent results.
 Some very large population studies have been undertaken to try to settle this question.
 The prescription and cancer databases that facilitate such large studies typically are not able to provide data concerning confounding factors for the participants.
 Therefore, it is possible that the use of antibiotics simply reflects health deficits such as chronic inflammation, chronic infection, or a weakened immune system that in themselves contribute to increased breast cancer risk.

 However, available evidence suggests on balance that some antibiotics might promote breast cancer in some women.
 For example, a 2022 study reported that higher numbers of antibiotic prescriptions and antibiotic varieties prescribed both were linked to increased breast cancer-specific mortality among women with triple negative (ER-/PR-/HER2-) breast cancer.
+A 2024 study found that antibiotic treatment reduced the treatment effect of tamoxifen in mice.

 Some antibiotics have been linked to increased breast cancer risk